Scarborough Uke Jam

 Founded in October 2013 and inspired by the world-famous Corktown Ukulele Jam.
 A fun, low-pressure environment where you can play and sing with a group of like-minded uke enthusiasts.
 All skill levels welcome!

-Scarborough Uke Jam alternates between two formats:
+Scarborough Uke Jam on YouTube

-Workshop: An opportunity to learn new songs.
+Scarborough Uke Jam: An opportunity to learn new songs.
 Our fearless leader (music teacher extraordinaire Paul Butters) and The Hardest Working Ukulele Rhythm Section In Southeast Scarborough on a Monday Night™ (featuring Paul Bailie, Matthew Bartram and Jay Moonah) take you through a wide selection of tunes from yesterday and today (but not tomorrow, at least not until we buy that time machine.)
 The workshop is followed by the friendliest open stage in the GTA.

 Picture